JoeRobich/fd-navigationbar/README.md

 [Releases](https://github.com/JoeRobich/fd-navigationbar/releases/)

 ## History
+**v2.5** - Improved dropdown layout.
+Navigate Forward/Backward buttons now have a dropdown of the history.
-**v2.4** - New options when for navigating dropdowns with a keyboard (Thanks to PapaDSquat!).
+**v2.4** - New options when navigating dropdowns with a keyboard (Thanks to PapaDSquat!).
 Updated to work with FD5.
 **v2.3** - Fixes for High DPI.
 Added support for FD Themes.
 Fixed bug with non-en_US locales.
 **v2.2.3** - Fixed navigate forward/backward shortcuts.
 **v2.2.2** - Fixed out of memory bug when finding all references.